Sulayre/WebfishingLure/README.md

 ## Features
 ### Lure allows you to...
-- add Custom Fish, Tools (with limitations), Bobbers, Titles and Cosmetics of any kind! (you can even add cosmetic mesh variants for specific species!)
+- Add your own fish, props, bobbers, colors, titles, eyes, mouths and noses!
+- Add custom shirts/undershirts, hats and accessories with alternative meshes for any vanilla or modded species!
-- add Custom Species with unique voices with modded and vanilla pattern compatibility!
+- Add new species with unique voices with modded and vanilla pattern compatibility!
-- add Custom patterns for Vanilla AND modded species!
+- Add custom patterns for Vanilla AND anyone’s modded species!
+- Add new items that can have any function from any node linked to it!

 ### ...it also makes modding easier and less annoying with the following tweaks :)
 - Updates the character colors shader so now patterns can have additional static colors on their textures.